Sharjeel-Khan/cs7641-project-group11/README.md

 ### Pre-Processing <a name="pre-processing"></a>

-#### Irrelevant Features - Sharjeel
+#### Irrelevant Features - Done

-We decided to drop the fnlgwt feature, as it was irrelevant to this analysis.
+The fnlwgt feature is the number of people that the census believes the datapoint represents based on the total population.
+We thought the feature does not help predict other features because different datapoints can represent the same number of people so we dropped the fnlwgt feature.

 #### One-Hot Encoding - Done